southworks/Agents/docs/HowTo/MSALAuthConfigurationOptions.md

 ### General Configuration

-There are several shared configuration options that control general settings for acquiring tokens from Microsoft Entra Identity.
+There are several shared configuration options that control general settings for acquiring tokens from Microsoft Entra ID.

 These settings are: